Top 10 exercises you can do in a home gym squat rack | MuscleSquad

 icon Aug 03, 2022 - Chris Billingham

 The squat rack is a staple in any weightlifters gym!
-With its amazing versatility and ease of use, you'd be hard-pressed to find another piece of gym equipment you could get more benefit out of.
-This handy piece of kit allows you to build strength through incremental weight additions, all while being an extremely safe way to get in shape since there are bars to stop weights from falling on you.
+With its amazing versatility and ease of use, you'd be hard-pressed to find another piece of equipment you could get more use out of.

-Despite the name, squat racks don't have to be used specifically for squatting!
-Instead, there is a ton of exercises you can do with a squat rack which will suit any kind of training and a variety of different skill sets.
-So whether you're a beginner looking to get in shape, or an athlete aficionado trying to upgrade your workout routine to the next stage, here are our top 10 exercises to do on a squat rack:
+Despite the name, squat racks don't have to be used specifically for squatting.
+There's a ton of exercises you can do with a squat rack to target all major muscle groups, regardless of your experience.
+So whether you're a beginner looking to get in shape or an athlete getting ready for your next game, here are our top 10 exercises to do on a squat rack.

 Close Grip Tricep Press

-Lie on the bench with your feet flat on the floor and grip the barbell with your hands around shoulder-width apart.
+Lie on a flat bench and grip the barbell with your hands around shoulder-width apart.
 They can be slightly closer than that, but don’t move them too close together or the set-up will become unstable and you’ll risk an injury to your wrists.
 Brace your core and squeeze your shoulder blades together to stabilise your body.
 Lower the bar slowly and press up powerfully.
-Then bring the bar back down towards your sternum.
 Keep your elbows close to your sides to emphasise your triceps and don’t arch your back.
-For added intensity you can rest the barbell onto safeties or spotters to push from a static position.

 Pull Up

-Hold the bar with a grip slightly wider than shoulder-width, with your hands facing away from you.
+Hold the bar with a grip slightly wider than shoulder-width with your hands facing away from you.
 Hang all the way down.
 Pull yourself up until your chin is above the bar.
-Slight pause, then lower yourself all the way back down.
+Pause slightly, then lower yourself all the way back down.

 Barbell Overhead Press